 Remove the bread from the oven and let it cool inside the loaf pan for 10 minutes.
 Transfer the bread on a cooling rack, and let it cool completely before slicing.

 Store the flaxseed bread in an airtight container in the refrigerator for 7 days.
 For longer term storage, freeze in an airtight container for up to 3 months.
 I like to slice the bread prior to freezing, but you can freeze the whole loaf as well.

 *I grind my own flaxseed meal in a Vitamix.
 You will need ~ 2/3 - 3/4 cup whole flaxseeds to get 1 cup flaxseed meal.
 Grind the flaxseeds into very fine flour.
 If you're using store-bought flaxseed meal, make sure it's finely ground.
-If you can see pieces of flaxseeds, process the coarsely ground flaxseed meal in a blender or a coffee grinder before use.
+I recommend sifting the flaxseed meal for best results.